aydinnyunus/FaceRecognitionSecurity/README.md

 • If Camera Detect Your Face Open a new Terminal.Otherwise The Phone Will Ring Even If It is Silent.

-• Connect to the Google Android Find My Phone and Click the Ring the Phone Button.
+• Connect to the Google Android Find My Phone and Click the Ring the Phone Button and Lock the Screen.

 ![github-small](phone.png)